 FIPS certification denotes that a product has completed several demanding tests at a recognized national testing facility.
 The FIPS 140-2 certification establishes a specified performance standard that the product must fulfill.

 The security of Sensitive But Unclassified (SBU) data is protected by the FIPS 140-2 standard across organizations and agencies.
-When examining solutions that are made to manage this data, it is important to understand this distinction because compliance does not imply a fully standardized and conformant solution but rather is concerned with upholding the established standards.
+When examining solutions to manage this data, it is essential to understand this distinction because compliance does not imply a fully standardized and conformant solution but is concerned with upholding the established standards.

 Contrarily, validation suggests that a product has undergone extensive testing and can reliably offer governmental organizations a standardized and secure solution.